EleutherAI/website/content-blog/year-one.md

 Safety research was always a primary motivation for our work at EleutherAI, as we explained in our blogpost *[Why Release A Large Language Model?](/why-release-a-large-language-model/)*.
 We think that access to large, pretrained models will enable large swathes of research that would not have been possible while such technologies are locked away behind corporate walls.
 For-profit entities have explicit incentives to downplay risks and discourage security probing.
 We want to help the wider safety and security communities access and study these new technologies.

 We ourselves are working on doing just this as well.
-We have produced our first contribution to the wider alignment community in the form of our Alignment Forum post *[Thoughts on the Alignment Implications of Scaling](https://www.alignmentforum.org/posts/EmxfgPGvaKqhttPM8/thoughts-on-the-alignment-implications-of-scaling-language)*, which summarizes many of the insights and ideas we have gained so far.
+We have produced our first contribution to the wider alignment community in the form of our Alignment Forum post *[Thoughts on the Alignment Implications of Scaling](https://www.alignmentforum.org/posts/EmxfgPGvaKqhttPM8/thoughts-on-the-alignment-implications-of-scaling-language)*, which summarizes many of the insights and ideas we have had so far.

 And this is just a start, multiple groups inside EleutherAI are expanding their work in studying the safety and alignment of large, self-supervised models to human values.